On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

 \section{Computational experiments}

-In our computational study we attempt to answer the research questions \textbf{Q1} and \textbf{Q2} from Section \ref{subsec: links to the one-stage formulation}.
-Thus, we explore whether it is favorable for the user to employ dynamic decisions.
-In other words, the role of the auxiliary distributional constraints (\ref{eq: list of additional constraints}) is analyzed in relation to the quality of dynamic decisions and tractability of the MIP reformulation (\ref{MIP reformulation}).
+In this section we attempt to answer the research questions \textbf{Q1} and \textbf{Q2}, i.e., we explore whether it is favorable for the user to employ \textit{dynamic} decisions and how much profit the user can gain by leveraging such decisions in place of \textit{static} decisions provided by the one-stage formulation (\ref{one-stage DRSPP}).
+In this regard, we analyze the role of the auxiliary distributional constraints (\ref{eq: list of additional constraints}) in relation to both the quality of dynamic decisions and tractability of the MIP reformulation~(\ref{MIP reformulation}).

-Summarizing our discussion in Sections \ref{subsec: constraints form data} and \ref{subsec: multi-stage MIP} we propose the following two-step procedure for validation of our approach.
-In the first step, we construct the initial ambiguity set $\mathcal{Q}$ and solve the MIP reformulation (\ref{MIP reformulation}) to obtain an estimate of the optimal user's decision for every feasible vector of attacker's responses.
-In the second step, we attempt to identify the actual sequence of attacker's responses by verifying the auxiliary distributional constraints~(\ref{eq: list of additional constraints}) dynamically at the respective nodes of the user's path.
-As we outlined before, if the user stays at some node $i \in N \setminus \{f\}$, then only the attacker's responses associated with node~$i$ can be identified by the user.

-From the methodological point, we use data generated from some nominal distribution $\mathbb{Q}^*$ both to construct the initial ambiguity set $\mathcal{Q}$ and to verify the auxiliary constraints (\ref{eq: list of additional constraints}).
-For convenience we distinguish between the data set used to construct $\mathcal{Q}$ and the data set (\ref{eq: data set}) used to verify the auxiliary constraints.
-This splitting of data is rather technical and reflects the fact that the data for the constraint verification procedure is collected in an online manner (and, thus, is not necessarily available at the beginning of the game).

 The remainder of this section is organized as follows.
-In Section \ref{subsec: perfomance metrics} we introduce some performance metrics to assess the quality of dynamic decisions and the quality of the constraint verification procedure.
+In Section \ref{subsec: perfomance metrics} we introduce some performance metrics to assess the quality of dynamic decisions.
 Section \ref{subsec: test instances} describes our construction of test instances including the structure of the network and distributional constraints.
-Then in Section \ref{subsec: result for different types of networks} we provide our numerical results both for acyclic and general graphs.
+Finally, in Section \ref{subsec: result for different types of networks} we provide our numerical results and the related discussion.
 All experiments are performed on a PC with \textit{CPU i5-7200U} and \textit{RAM 8 GB}.
 MIP problems are solved in Java with \textit{CPLEX 20.1}.